ramuannam/SwiftCart/projects/section10_validatingInput_using_javaBeans_and_HibernateValidators/99_addingValidations_and _connectingWith_FEBE.md

+98.
+/ before adding any validations to the project first add the dependency into pom.xml

+>we are discussing before bean validation work by letting the developers to add the constraints inside the bean class itself.\
+Right now this is the Java Pojo or Java bean class that I maintaining in the backend that holds the information comes from the UI page.\
+Like you can see here, the name, mobileNum, email, subject and message.\
+These values comes from the Contact page.

+99.
 > ````   model.addAttribute("contact", new Contact());```` \
 So using model object, I need to create an attribute called contact.\
 And inside this attribute I need to send the new object of contact class.\